houseos/kvs/README.md

 #### Out of scope:

-It does not protect against an attacker who can successfully boot the operating system or get access to the hardware trust anchor used by *libuta*.
+It does not protect against an attacker who can successfully boot the operating system or get access to the hardware trust anchor used by **siemens/libuta**.

 ### Protecting data in transit

-When the kvsd is deployed in a different location then the client is run, data in transit should be protected.
+When the **kvsd** is deployed in a different location than the client is run, data in transit should be protected.
-Additionally the authenticity of the kvsd has to be ensured.
+Additionally the authenticity of the **kvsd** has to be ensured.
-For this purpose the kvsd can be supplied with credentials (private key & certificate) for TLS.
+For this purpose the **kvsd** can be supplied with credentials (private key & certificate) for TLS.

-Additionally mutual authentication for TLS can be enabled to ensure only valid clients establish connections to the kvsd.
+Additionally mutual authentication for TLS can be enabled to ensure only valid clients establish connections to the **kvsd**.

 #### Protection in scope: